rucha0702/rucha0702/README.md

 ---

-#### <p align="center">It has not been long since I started my journey in Web Development, I am eagerly exploring the world of Open Source and would love to contribute.</p>
+#### <p align="center">I am a web developer passionate about technology and I'm eagerly exploring the world of Open Source and would love to contribute.</p>

 ## Skills